Pitmaster BBQ Catering in Seattle, Washington

 When the Address Changes the Setup

 When an event is around Pike Place Market, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.

 If the event involves outdoor spaces such as Metropolitan Park or Denny Regrade Park, we treat it more like an outdoor setup.
 That means checking weather backup, guest paths, service placement, and whether the food line blocks the rest of the site.